-- Board chairman of Human Rights First
+* Board chairman emeritus of Human Rights First

-- Board member of Human Rights Watch
+* Has served as a board member of Human Rights Watch

-- Legal adviser to George Soros’ Open Society Institute
+* Was a legal adviser to George Soros’ Open Society Institute

-William Zabel is chairman of the Human Rights First (HRF) board of directors.
+William Zabel is chairman emeritus of the Human Rights First (HRF) board of directors.
 HRF describes itself as a group that “works in the United States and abroad to create a secure and humane world by advancing justice, human dignity and respect for the rule of law.”
 In practice, it is an open borders group that opposes all government efforts to control illegal immigration and strengthen American national security.

 A onetime civil rights activist, Zabel also serves on the boards of leftwing organizations like Human Rights Watch and Doctors of the World (the U.S. division of Medecins du Monde), and as legal adviser to the Open Society Institute of George Soros (as well as the rest of the Soros network of foundations).
 In addition, Zabel is a former board member of the Winston Foundation for World Peace, which has given considerable funding to such radical groups as the Natural Resources Defense Council and the Union of Concerned Scientists.